Almost Blue: Recording

-The album was recorded from 18 to 29 May 1981 at Nashville's CBS Studio A. Studio B, where classics such as Bob Dylan's Blonde on Blonde (1966) and Tammy Wynette's Stand by Your Man (1969) and Rich's Behind Closed Doors (1973) were recorded, was being renovated so operations were forced to move to Studio A, which Costello described as more generic and less atmospheric.
-Sherrill produced while Ron "Snake" Reynolds acted as engineer; it was Costello's first studio album not produced by Lowe.
-Alongside the Attractions, country musician John McFee, a member of the Doobie Brothers, was invited to contribute pedal steel and additional guitar overdubs to add an authentic country sound.
-Costello explained: "We wanted the sound but we didn't necessarily want the main instrumental line which usually comes from the steel in country to be somebody we'd never heard before."
-The sessions were filmed by a camera crew, who were directed by Peter Carr, for the TV arts programme The South Bank Show.
+The album was recorded from 18 to 29 May 1981 at Nashville's CBS Studio A; Studio B was being renovated so operations were forced to move to the adjacent studio, which Costello said was more generic and less atmospheric.
+Sherrill produced while Ron "Snake" Reynolds engineered; it was Costello's first studio album not produced by Nick Lowe.
+Alongside the Attractions, Doobie Brothers member John McFee was invited to contribute pedal steel and additional guitar overdubs to add an authentic country sound.
+Costello said: "We wanted the sound but we didn't necessarily want the main instrumental line which usually comes from the steel in country to be somebody we'd never heard before."
+The sessions were filmed by a camera crew, directed by Peter Carr, for the arts programme The South Bank Show.

-The camera crew did little to ease the already tense atmosphere.
-Costello himself was in poor health: he looked pale, was overweight and was constantly drinking, which led to the recording of Haggard's "Tonight the Bottle Let Me Down" and Rich's "Sittin' and Thinkin".
-According to Costello, Sherrill acted as a poor producer.
-Compared to Lowe, Sherrill was distant, uncommunicative and more interested in personal ventures, such as buying speedboats, than producing.
+The sessions were marred by a tense atmosphere.
+Costello himself was in poor health: he looked pale, was overweight and constantly drinking, which led to the recording of Haggard's "Tonight the Bottle Let Me Down" (1966) and Rich's "Sittin' and Thinkin".
+According to Costello, Sherrill was a poor producer.
+Compared to Lowe, Sherrill was distant, uncommunicative and more interested in personal ventures than producing.
 With different work ethics, the producer and artist clashed frequently, with the latter stating that "after a while it was less of a collaboration and more of a contest in cultural differences".
 Costello recalled at one point finding Sherrill and Reynolds comparing handguns behind the mixing desk.